UnionInternationalCheminsdeFer/OSDM/spec/relationship-offer-offerpart-product-and-fare.md

   Examples: `HIGH`, `BEST`, `STANDARD` or `BASIC`

-  A retailor needs to consider `serviceClass` depending on the `FareCombinationModel` applied.
+  A retailer needs to consider `serviceClass` depending on the `FareCombinationModel` applied.

   The service class needs to be indicated in the offer to inform the customer.